350z Vs 370z – What’s Best?

 - What’s the best value for money?

-We always love cars which have a story behind them, and the Nissan (or Datsun) Fairlady Z certainly makes for one of the most epic reads in the JDM world.
-With what started out as the cherished Datsun 240Z, in 1969, it has continued to captivate its target audience to the present day, with 370Z’s still rolling out from showrooms around the world.
+We always love cars that have a story behind them, and the Nissan (or Datsun) Fairlady Z certainly makes for one of the most epic reads in the JDM world.

-If you’re like us and want to know more about the Z car’s history, check out this great video from Donut Media
+If you’re like us and want to know more about the history of the Nissan Z series, check out this great video from Donut Media

 In true Japanese fashion, the 240Z was named after its 2.4-liter straight six engine.
-This has continued to the present day, where the 350Z carried a 3.5-liter V6 VQ35DE before being upgraded to the VQ35VHR and the 370Z later continuing the trend with its 3.7-liter VQ37HR powerplant.
+This has continued to the present day, where the 350Z carried a 3.5-liter V6 VQ35DE before being upgraded to the VQ35VHR and the 370Z later continued the trend with its larger engine – a 3.7-liter VQ37HR powerplant which produced 332 hp and 270 lb-ft of torque.
+Furthermore, this new V6 could rev up all the way to 7500 rpm before hitting the redline.

-Following the 240Z came the 280Z, and from there arrived two generations of the more-commonly known 300ZX.
+Following the 240Z came the 280Z, which acted as the predecessor for two generations of the more commonly known 300ZX.
 From there, the highly acclaimed fifth-generation, 350Z, arrived in 2002 and the sixth-generation, 370Z, in 2009, forming the latest iteration in the historical line of Z cars.

 When the 350Z was released, the race-bred front-engine, rear-wheel drive two-seater layout gave many enthusiasts a reason to rejoice as there was nothing quite like it available on the market at the time.
 It quickly became an ideal choice for multiple requirements, whether it was drifting, racing, or simply a weekend car for the canyon run.